ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * metaconstruct, UnclePunch, psiLupan, and DRGN of the SmashBoards / Melee Hacking Community for MCM and assistance with DOL expansion & modification

 ## A Notice to Modders
 Anyone is free to base mods off this project.
-If you make a new mod based off of, or having 2P-Mod support, I would love to see it!
+If you make a new mod based on it or create something that has 2P-ShdTH support, I would love to see it!

 [Click here to learn how to build from source (not recommended for most users)](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH/tree/master/workspace)